IrisShaders/Iris/docs/guide.md

 3. Save the file anywhere on your computer and run it.
    Java is required to run the installer.
 If your system doesn't have Java installed, download and install Java from [Adoptium Java downloads](https://adoptium.net/).
    If you are using Windows and are still unable to run the installer, try using [Jarfix](https://johann.loefflmann.net/en/software/jarfix/index.html).

 4. The following window should open:

    ![installer](guide-resources/installer.png)
 5. Under the "Select game version" dropdown, select your preferred Minecraft version.
 6. Click Install.
-7. If you get the following prompt:
+7. If you get the following prompt, select **Microsoft Store / Xbox** if you have updated to the new launcher.
+Otherwise, select **Standalone (Win32)**:

    ![launcherprompt](guide-resources/launcherprompt.png)

-   Select **Microsoft Store / Xbox** if you have updated to the new launcher.
-Otherwise, select **Standalone (Win32)**.
-8. You should see the button say "Completed!" below the full progress bar:
+9. You should see the button say "Completed!" below the full progress bar:

    ![success](guide-resources/success.png)

-9. Close the installer.
+11. Close the installer.
-10. Next time when you open the Minecraft launcher, you should have the following profile (the version numbers may be different):
+12. Next time when you open the Minecraft launcher, you should have the following profile (the version numbers may be different):

     ![profile](guide-resources/profile.png)

     Play the game with this profile selected to run Iris Shaders!

 ### For use with other Fabric mods